LP-Duality Theory and the Cores of Games: Introduction

 An optimal solution to the LP-relaxation of the maximum weight matching problem is not ``obliged'' to be an integral matching in the underlying graph -- in general it will be a fractional matching.
 However, fractionally matching agents is not meaningful for the purpose of the assignment game.
 The saving grace is a property of the assignment game, namely that {\em its LP-relaxation always has an integral optimal solution}.
 A close examination of the Shapley-Shubik theorem reveals that their proof hinges precisely on this fact.
 In turn, the reason for this fact is that the polytope defined by the constraints of the primal LP has integral vertices; in this case, they are matchings in the graph.

 {\bf Organization of the paper:} Section \ref{sec.related} lists various works which explore the core via LP-duality theory.
 Section \ref{sec.prelim} provides basic definitions related to the core, as well as the setup of the assignment game in order to state in detail the theorems of Shapley and Shubik.
-In Section \ref{sec.Complementarity} we start with the second task, of viewing core imputations of the assignment game via the lens of complementarity; these results will also help provide insights into the new games studied in this paper.
+In Section \ref{sec.Complementarity} we start with the second task, of viewing core imputations of the assignment game via the lens of complementarity; these results will also help provide insights into the new games studied in this paper as well as in obtaining the ``right'' definition of max-min fair core imputations in Section \ref{sec.fair}.
 Section \ref{sec.b-matching-game} defines and characterizes the core of the $b$-matching game and the uniform $b$-matching game.
 Section \ref{sec.Hoffman} does the same for their generalization to the Hoffman-Kruskal game.
-Finally, in Section \ref{sec.general} we define concurrent games and view their core imputations via the lens of complementarity.
+In Section \ref{sec.general} we define concurrent games and view their core imputations via the lens of complementarity.
+Section \ref{sec.flow} studies the core of the max-flow game via the lens of LP-duality.
+Finally in Section \ref{sec.fair} we define, and give ways of efficiently finding, min-max fair, max-min fair and equitable core imputations for all games studied in this paper.